Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ## Confidential Oracles

 This example will guide you step by step through the process of deploying your own Oracle service on the Super Protocol.
 The Oracle's function will be to store reliable historical data on the BTC/USD price.
 We assume that you are familiar with the purpose of [oracles](https://en.wikipedia.org/wiki/Blockchain_oracle) in web3.
-To successfully complete this guide, you will need experience with Node.js and EVM blockchains, as well as proficiency in Solidity programming, command line usage, and our spctl command-line interface.

 This guide uses free [CoinAPI](https://coinapi.io/) service to access the price data.
 If you stick with this API, you'll need to register and obtain an api key.